 What is push marketing?

-Push marketing is a marketing strategy that focuses on placing your products or services in front of your target customers.
+Push marketing is a marketing strategy that focuses on placing or nudging your products or services in front of your target customers.

 1. Cold emailing

-Cold emailing means sending an email to someone with whom you have no previous relationship to get something from them.
-This can be promoting a new product, acquiring links, and more.
+Cold emailing is when you send an email to someone with whom you have no previous relationship.
+Usually, this is to get something from them, like promoting a new product, acquiring links, and more.

 2. Direct mail

-The offline, traditional version of cold outreach.
-Instead of an email, marketers send physical mails to actual homes in order to introduce a new product or offering.
+The offline version of cold outreach.
+Instead of an email, marketers send physical mail to physical addresses in order to introduce a new product or offering.

-While a simple mail can be used, other variations like lumpy mails (i.e., mails that are not flat) and mails with actual money have also been sent to capture attention and prevent the mail from being thrown into the wastepaper basket.
+While this usually means a simple envelope, other variations like lumpy mails (i.e., mails that are not flat) and mails with actual money have also been sent to grab attention and prevent the mail from being thrown away.

-Whether it’s a physical billboard or an advertisement on Facebook, ads are considered push marketing because they “interrupt” you to show you a product or service.
+Whether it’s a billboard or an advertisement on Facebook, ads are considered push marketing because they “interrupt” whatever you’re doing to show you a product or service.

 Neither push nor pull marketing is more effective than the other.
 Both are legitimate marketing strategies.